Characters of the Yakuza series: Hatsushiba

 Hatsushiba (初芝) is the Shibata Family-derived Hatsushiba Clan (初芝会) chairman.
-In Yakuza 4, he orders Shibata's underling, Midorikawa, to attack Sky Finance, stealing the client list and abducting Kido, who is rescued by Akiyama.
+In Yakuza 4, he orders lieutenant Midorikawa, to attack Sky Finance, stealing the client list and abducting Kido, who is rescued by Akiyama.

 Sasai Family

 The Sasai Family (笹井組, Sasai-gumi) was a former group under the Tojo Clan in the 1980s.

 Hideki Sasai

 Hideki Sasai (笹井 英樹, Sasai Hideki) is the former boss of the Sasai Family.
 He disbanded the family immediately after the Yoshiharu Ueno shooting in 1985 and vanished.
 He was planning on using the assassination to quickly defuse the conflict as a mediator in the conflict but Shibata and Katsuragi found out and this opportunity to annihilate the clan as well as allow Katsuragi certain hopes of succeeding as their Chairnan.
 He was found by Majima, half-dead, and was taken to Purgatory, but was incapacitated.
 After Saejima escapes from prison he is reunited with Sasai, who says Saejima's name, which are his first words he spoke in 25 years.
 Before his descent into dementia, Sasai was an adherent to using the threat of force over wealth to establish a clan's authority.
 Such values are passed on to Saejima in his substories.